nbari/DALMP/docs/Quickstart.rst

    $DSN = "mysql://$user:$password@127.0.0.1/dalmptest";

-If you want to use SSL, an array containing the SSL parameters must be passed as the second argument to the database method example:
+If you want to use `SSL <http://en.wikipedia.org/wiki/Secure_Sockets_Layer>`_, an array containing the SSL parameters must be passed as the second argument to the database method example:

 .. code-block:: php
    :linenos: